Last updated: November 2019

 - “I thought I would spend a few hours at Disneyland, but here I was at 1:00 A.M., closing time, leaving the front gates with the now dark towers of the Magic Kingdom behind me.
 I could see tired children, toddling along and struggling to keep their eyes open as best they could.
 Others slept in their parents’ arms as we waited for the parking lot tram that would take us to our cars.
 My forty-year-old feet ached, and I felt a bit sad to think that in a couple of days I would be leaving California, my vacation over, to go back to my desk.
 But then I smiled to think that for at least a day I felt ten years old again.”

 Try looking to the future for emphasizing the importance of your essay and give readers food for thought.
 “When” and “if” are power words to support your points in this strategy for essay conclusions.

 - “Physical punishment can be a useful method of discipline.
 However it should be the last choice for parents.
 If we want to build a world with less violence we must begin at home, and we must teach our children to be responsible.”

-You might want to amplify the main point of an essay or put it in a different perspective for setting a larger context.
+You might want to amplify the main point of an essay or put it in a different perspective for setting a larger context when you write my term paper.
 That would help readers gain a new vision on the topic and bring ideas altogether to create a new but related meaning.

 - “Finally, I feel that we cannot generalize about children or adults being better learners.
 It depends on the situation and the motivation of the person, and the level of enthusiasm he or she has for learning.”